|Department:||Department of International Business

 |Resources:||Curriculum Vitae [pdf]|

-Andrew Spicer is an associate professor of international business in the Sonoco International Business Department and the MBA program academic director in the Darla Moore School of Business at the University of South Carolina.
+Andrew Spicer is an associate professor of international business in the Sonoco International Business Department at the Darla Moore School of Business at the University of South Carolina.
 He received his Ph.D. from the Wharton School at the University of Pennsylvania in 1998.
 He previously taught at the A. Gary Anderson Graduate School of Business at the University of California, Riverside.

 His research and teaching focuses on the intersection of business and society in a